MewsSystems/gitbook-booking-engine/booking-engine-api/use-cases/on-session-payments.md

 5. After the user returns to the `ReturnUrl` in your booking engine you can verify the state by using [reservation group detail](../operations.md#get-reservation-group) with a specified [reservation group extent](../operations.md#reservation-group-extent).
 6. Validate the state of the Payment request in the response.

-{% hint style="info" %}
-Until the Payment request enters its [finite state](../operations.md#payment-request-state) you can redirect the user again e.g. with "Try to pay again" button.
+> **Note:** Until the Payment request enters its [finite state](../operations.md#payment-request-state) you can redirect the user again, for example with a "Try to pay again" button.
-{% endhint %}